Classification of cohomogeneity-one actions on symmetric spaces of noncompact type: Solving the nilpotent construction problem

 First, put $j = 1$.
 We know from \cite[Prop.
 5.6]{sanmartin-strings} that

-are all roots, so the last two sums in \eqref{equation:roots:bifurcation:f:j:1} are elements of $\Updelta_1^1$ of the same height, which once again contradicts Corollary \ref{corollary:bifurcation}.
-For the sake of completeness, we include the diagram of $\Updelta_1^1$ in Figure \ref{figure:f4:j:1}, where the first root in~\eqref{equation:roots:bifurcation:f:j:1} corresponds to the black node and the other two to the blue nodes.
+are both roots, and they are then clearly elements of $\Updelta_1^1$ of the same height, which again contradicts Corollary \ref{corollary:bifurcation}.
+For the sake of completeness, we include the diagram of $\Updelta_1^1$ in Figure \ref{figure:f4:j:1} with these two roots corresponding to the blue nodes.